 Overview of Infectious Diseases

-The classical symptoms of infection (including neurological infections) are pain, swelling, redness, heat (either a fever or heat at the sight of the infection), and sometimes impaired function.
+Classical symptoms of infectious diseases are pain, swelling, redness, heat (either fever or warmth at the sight of the infection), and impaired function.